| Title: | Construct Parsers for Structured Text Files |

 must be pre-determined, so it is included as a parameter.

-returns a list with two elements named L
+A list. succeed() returns a list with two elements named L and

 succeed(y)(x): [L=[y],R=[x]] fail()(x): []